IRN BR28712539

 (2025–2027)

-Brief information about the Scientific Supervisor of the project:
+Brief Information About the Scientific Supervisor of the Project:

-Brief information about the Members of the Research group:
+Brief Information About the Members of the Research Group:

-Malika Khabidulaevna Shamekova, PhD, Professor, Head of the Laboratory of Breeding and Biotechnology.
-H-index: 8 according to Scopus (https://www.scopus.com/authid/detail.uri?authorId=55617198500) and WoS (https://www.webofscience.com/wos/author/record/98695).
+Shamekova Malika Khabidulaevna – PhD, Professor, Head of the Laboratory of Breeding and Biotechnology.
+H-index – 8 according to Scopus (https://www.scopus.com/authid/detail.uri?authorId=55617198500) and Web of Science (https://www.webofscience.com/wos/author/record/98695) databases.

-Ainash Kenenbaevna Daurova, master’s degree, PhD Student, Senior Researcher.
-H-index: 6 according to Scopus (https://www.scopus.com/authid/detail.uri?authorId=57201673636&origin=resultslist) and WoS (https://www.webofscience.com/wos/author/record/2024273)
+Daurova Ainash Kenenbaevna – Master’s degree, PhD student, Senior Researcher.
+H-index – 6 according to Scopus (https://www.scopus.com/authid/detail.uri?authorId=57201673636&origin=resultslist) and Web of Science (https://www.webofscience.com/wos/author/record/2024273) databases.

-Dmitry Vladimirovich Volkov, master’s degree, PhD Student, Senior Research Fellow.
-H-index: 4 according to Scopus (https://www.scopus.com/authid/detail.uri?authorId=57218835515&origin=resultslist) and WoS (https://www.webofscience.com/wos/author/record/636236)
+Volkov Dmitry Vladimirovich – Master’s degree, PhD student, Senior Researcher.
+H-index – 4 according to Scopus (https://www.scopus.com/authid/detail.uri?authorId=57218835515&origin=resultslist) and Web of Science (https://www.webofscience.com/wos/author/record/636236) databases.

 Project 4